ALavault/alavault.github.io/_posts/2020-05-30-music_tuto_1_notes.md

 You can skip this part as it only adds a few remarks.

-*Anharmonic sounds* : sounds with a fundemental frequency but no harmonics exists.
+*Anharmonic sounds* : sounds with a fundamental frequency but no harmonics exists.
 For instance, a snare drum has a fundamental but its "harmonics" are not multiple of the fundamental.
 Another kind of anharmonic sound is noise : white noise, pink noise or simply the letter "S" : 10€ if you can give a pitch to a "S".

 *White noise* : a white noise is a signal whose spectral density is constant.
 In other words, it contains every frequencies (in a specified bandwidth).